-The award winning Cockington Country Park is the green lung that separates Torquay and Paignton with 450 acres of parkland, woodland and ornamental gardens.
+The award winning Cockington Country Park is 450 acres of parkland, woodland and ornamental gardens.
 The estate dates back to the Domesday Book and features a wealth of heritage and history to explore including the picture postcard village itself and Cockington Court Craft Studios where you can watch a range of craftsmen at work and purchase hand-crafted products direct from the maker.
 Within the grounds of the park you will also find lakes, watermeadows, woodland, farmland and a network of walking and cycling paths.
 Visit the Cockington Park website here.

-Occombe is our working organic farm on the edge of Paignton.
+Occombe is our working farm on the edge of Paignton.
 Here you will find a 2km easy-access nature trail, orchard and gardens, farm café and an education centre.
 Get close to wildlife in the bird hide, take part in seasonal discovery trails around the farm or enjoy home-cooked dishes in the Occombe Farm Cafe.
 Occombe is open to the public all year round, parking and entry are free.
-Visit the Occombe Farm website here.
+Click for more

 Berry Head is a National Nature Reserve, home to the rare Greater Horseshoe bats, the UK's most southerly Guillemot colony, and a variety of rare or threatened flora and fauna.
 The headland which juts out in to the sea in front of Brixham offers magnificent views across Torbay and features some of the UK's best-preserved Napoleonic Fortifications.
 You will find a Visitor Centre and Cafe in the newly restored Guardhouse.
 Visit the Berry Head website here.

 The Trust cares for Ansteys Cove and nearby Redgate Beach which connect Walls Hill to Hope’s Nose.
 Unfortunately, Redgate Beach is currently closed to the public because of the risk of rock-fall from the cliffs behind.
 Ansteys Cove is accessible with a car park above and steps down to a platform and rocky beach.
 There is a seasonal beach café on the promenade.